-For almost a century AGA has been bringing life to the kitchen.
-The company has deep roots in Shropshire – the birthplace of industry – and it is where AGA cookers are still made today.
+For a century AGA has been bringing life to the kitchen.
+We have deep roots in Shropshire – the birthplace of industry – and it is where AGA cookers are still made today.

 It was during the 1930s that Britain’s love affair with the AGA really took hold.
 A key player in this success was David Ogilvy, who went on to found the leading advertising agency, Ogilvy & Mather.
 While at AGA he wrote The Theory and Practice of Selling an AGA Cooker, which has been described by Fortune magazine as ‘the finest instruction manual ever written’.
 Amongst his gems of advice, Ogilvy suggests that a successful salesman combine ‘the tenacity of a bulldog with the manners of a spaniel’.